ibm-cloud-docs/containers/cluster-create-classic.md

     ```
     {: pre}

 2. Create a Terraform configuration file for a classic cluster.
 Save the file in your Terraform directory.
-The following example configuration creates a classic cluster with a single zone and three worker nodes.
+The following example configuration creates a classic cluster with three worker nodes in one zone.
 For more information and cluster configuration options, see the [Terraform `ibm_container_cluster`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs){: external} documentation.

     Example Terraform configuration file.
     ```sh